m1rkwood/google-photos-takeout-scripts/README.md

 Hope this can help some of you figuring out how to get a clean library out of your exports.

 All commands below are used with macOS, any linux/unix terminal will also work.
-To perform this, you need to be able to navigate through directories with a terminal, but for macOs users, you can also drag a folder from the finder into the terminal to paste its path.
+To perform this, you need to be able to navigate through directories with a terminal.
+For macOs users, you can also drag a folder from the finder into the terminal to paste its path faster.
+If you're not comfortable with navigating your folders through a terminal, I encourage you to follow a quick tutorial online, it comes fairly easily with a bit of practice.

 ## Extract pictures from Google Takeout
 Go to `https://takeout.google.com/`, select Google Photos and export.
 The process may take a while and Google says it can take up to a few days.